 Japanese knotweed is now feared and loathed by UK gardeners, so it might surprise you that is was originally brought into Britain for its beauty.
 It’s not illegal to grow in your garden, but you have to prevent the plant from spreading or face hefty fines.
 Should Japanese Knotweed encroach onto neighbouring gardens, the local council can also order you to spend thousands of pounds to remove it.

-With UK winters getting warmer and wetter, this plant has been springing up across the country.
+With UK winters getting warmer and wetter, this plant has been thriving and springing up across the country.
 The Environment Agency has labelled Japanese Knotweed as ‘the UK’s most aggressive and destructive invasive plant,’ so if you find it in your garden, you’ll need to take urgent action.

 Why does Japanese knotweed need to be removed?

-While no home has ever fallen down due to Japanese Knotweed, it could have an impact on the saleability of your property.
+While there is no record of a home ever falling down due to Japanese knotweed, it could have an impact on the saleability of your property.
 In fact, some lenders will even refuse mortgage applications on the home if it’s found on the mortgage valuation inspection.
 There have also been cases of homebuyers suing because the weed wasn’t declared on the conveyancing forms.

 Japanese Knotweed spreads through rhizomes – specially adapted underground stems.
 In early spring, you’ll see fleshy, red-tinged shoots sprouting all over the garden.
 Once it starts rising up, the Knotweed shouldn’t be hard to spot.
 The plant has lime green bamboo-like cane stems with purple flecks and spade-shaped leaves arranged in a zigzag pattern.
 In July, these leaves will host clusters of cream flowers.